Gozala/workspace/pages/↪️ CAR Transaction.md

     if (some !== 'data') throw new Error('data error') }
   ```
-	- I am not sure I understand what `t` is
+	- I am not sure I understand what `t` is.
+Is it a mutex with revision history that you update through transactions ?
+-